MicrosoftDocs/sdk-api/sdk-api-src/content/fwpsu/ne-fwpsu-fwps_fields_rpc_proxy_conn.md

 ## -description

+Specifies the data field identifiers for the [FWPS_LAYER_RPC_PROXY_CONN](./ne-fwpsu-fwps_builtin_layers.md) run-time filtering layer.

 ## -enum-fields

 ### -field FWPS_FIELD_RPC_PROXY_CONN_CLIENT_TOKEN

+The identification of the client when using RpcProxy.

 ### -field FWPS_FIELD_RPC_PROXY_CONN_SERVER_NAME

+The name of the RPC server when using RpcProxy.

 ### -field FWPS_FIELD_RPC_PROXY_CONN_SERVER_PORT

+The port on the RPC server when using RpcProxy.

 ### -field FWPS_FIELD_RPC_PROXY_CONN_PROXY_AUTH_TYPE

+The RPC proxy authentication service type.
+For more information about authentication service types, see Authentication-Service Constants in the RPC section of the Windows SDK.

 ### -field FWPS_FIELD_RPC_PROXY_CONN_CLIENT_CERT_KEY_LENGTH

+The secure socket layer (SSL) key length in the client certificate.

 ### -field FWPS_FIELD_RPC_PROXY_CONN_CLIENT_CERT_OID

+The object identifier (OID) in the client certificate.

 ### -field FWPS_FIELD_RPC_PROXY_CONN_MAX

+The maximum value for this enumeration.
+This value might change in future versions of the NDIS header files and binaries.

 ## -remarks

 ## -see-also